 With extensive experience in the fields of Euro-Mediterranean relations, migration policies, civil society and intercultural dialogue, she has been involved in the organization of international events such as the first Euromed Civil Forum in 1995 or the World Migration Congress in year 2004 in Barcelona.
 She has coordinated research teams and directed European projects in the Arab world with a special focus on the issues of education and youth.
 She has published articles and edited books on these subjects and has directed periodical publications in the Mediterranean area.

 She is an associate professor of International Relations at the Blanquerna-Ramon Llull University in Barcelona and an associate researcher at the UPF GRITIM group.
 She holds a degree in Political Sciences and Sociology from the Universidad Complutense of Madrid, a postgraduate degree in European Studies from the Free University of Brussels and a postgraduate degree in General Management from the UOC (Barcelona).
-She is currently studying for a postgraduate course in Public Management at the School of Public Administration of Catalonia.
+She has a postgraduate degree in Public Management (School of Public Administration of Catalonia).

 Since 2012, she has been responsible for managing the Secretariat of the Spanish Network of Anna Lindh Foundation.
 She has over 20 years of experience in organising exhibitions and coordinating initiatives for Euro-Mediterranean cultural cooperation and exchanges.